fhubin/solidity-trustee/README.md

 initiatives in that domain while making sure innovation is not mitigated by red-tape.

 We are at the infancy of the _Internet of Value_ revolution.
-It is going to be an exciting journey and blockchain technologies are going to play a criticial role in that revolution.
+It is going to be an exciting journey and blockchain technologies are going to play a critical role in that revolution.

 Have a nice ride!